NoamGoren/yoti-sdk-backend-test/README.md

 ```

 ## Assumptions
-1.lower case  letters are equivalent to uppercase (nnse is equal to NNSE)
+1) Lower cased letters are equivalent to uppercase (nnse is equal to NNSE).
-2.if the hoover is running into a wall, the program will not crash, the last 'Good' position will be saved
+2) If the hoover is running into a wall, the program will not crash, the last 'Good' position will be saved.
-3. 400 HTTP status is returned with a similar body depending on what went wrong:
+3) 400 HTTP status is returned with a similar body depending on what went wrong:

 ```javascript
 {